 I’ll lay out kid friendly scissors (both the normal kind and some with zig zag teeth), and also a few hole punches.
 As T-Bird is into garden ‘cooking’ in a fierce way, I’ll usually put out a couple of her garden kitchen pots and pans too.
 Everything else is up to the kids!

-Sometimes, T-Bird will be more interested in the hole punches than the scissors, and that's fine - she's developing her hand-eye co-ordination and building up her hand strength.
+Sometimes, T-Bird will be more interested in the hole punches than practicing her scissor skills, and that’s fine – she’s developing her hand-eye co-ordination and building up her hand strength.

 Added bonus, the shaped craft punches produce some lovely leaf confetti!